 With this same delivery of paper, Isaiah would also print his first (and only) official commission from the Massachusetts Provincial Congress, the series of depositions compiled by the congress called A Narrative, of the Excursion and Ravages of the King’s Troops.
 Copies were sent to King George, the provincial governors, and other influential personages who could possibly be swayed by this “official” version of events.

 It’s difficult to overemphasize the importance of paper and printing in sparking and carrying out the American Revolution.
 From printers’ opposition to the Stamp Act in their newspapers to Thomas Paine’s pamphlet Common Sense to a simple ad for rags on which to print the incendiary words, paper and ink were just as vital to revolution as guns and gunpowder.
 That Hancock made acquiring paper a priority while he was evading arrest by British troops offers pretty telling proof of that.

 This letter resides in the Hancock Family Papers at AAS.
-More about the importance of news and print in the Battle of Lexington and Concord will be among the topics covered in an upcoming online exhibition, News Media and the Making of America, 1730-1865.
-Keep an eye out for that launch, which will also be featured on Past is Present.
+More about the importance of news and print in the Battle of Lexington and Concord is among the topics covered in our online exhibition News Media and the Making of America, 1730-1865.